BuildOnViction/gitbook/tomomasterdao/proposal-guidelines-for-tomomasterdao.md

 # Proposal guidelines for TomoMasterDAO

 TomoMasterDAO gives you the opportunity to explore, experiment, and innovate in the world of web3 and blockchain.
 We believe in order to develop the financial and social tools of the future, contributions to projects in their early stage is a fundamental component.
-We have built a platform to offer grants decided by the community, for projects looking to innovate with the TomoChain ecosystem.
+We have built a platform to offer grants decided by the community, for projects looking to innovate with the Viction ecosystem.

 <figure><img src="../.gitbook/assets/1_l2oyHfWIPIzq-VloyljYuw.webp" alt=""><figcaption></figcaption></figure>